 - Do not go up and work on the roof without letting anyone know what you are up to.
 It is important to have someone close by — just in case.
 Your worst case scenario is having an accident and getting hurt with nobody around to help.

 - Plan out what you are going to do and what you will need to get the job done.
 You’ll be more efficient with your time and more importantly, you can limit the number of trips you make up and down the ladder.
-This will reduce your likelihood of getting hurt.
+This reduces your likelihood of getting hurt.

 - Maybe the most important thing for you to do is using your ladder safely.
 This includes making sure that your ladder in good shape.
 Follow the recommendations of the manufacturer.
 Otherwise, you may diminish the safety and stability of your ladder.